5 Stock Market Mistakes to Avoid

 Once you’ve maxed out your 401(k) match, it pays to be smart about which investments go where, as different investments get taxed differently.
 If you’re looking for investments to put in a taxable account, you should look to stocks, low-turnover stock mutual funds, and municipal bonds that you expect to hold for the long term.
 That’s because your stock gains are taxed at the capital gains rates, generally lower than the ordinary income tax rates.
 In most cases, you’re best off placing bonds, taxed as ordinary income, in tax-advantaged retirement accounts.

 5. Trying to Beat the Market

 Don’t try to beat the market, because chances are that you won’t.
 Chasing glamorous momentum investment strategies aren’t likely to pay off.
 In 2015, 66 percent of active money managers failed to beat the market returns.
 If you like those odds, consider that between 2005 and 2015, 82 percent of active fund managers failed to beat the returns of the S&P 500 market index.

-Great investors from Warren Buffett to John Bogle champion investing in low-fee, market matching index funds.
-And the historical stock market data backs up the recommendation to invest for the long haul in index funds.
+Great investors such as Warren Buffett and John Bogle, founder of Vanguard, champion the idea of investing in low-fee, market matching index funds.
+And the historical stock market data appears to back up their recommendation to invest for the long haul in index funds.

 That's why they advise that investors don’t try to beat the market, because chances are that most investors won’t.
 However, such individuals are in the business of managing long-haul funds, so their recommendation is not entirely altruistic.
 Consider that in any given year, 60 to 80 percent of all fund managers failed to beat the returns of the S&P 500 market index, so fund managers have the same difficulty that individual investors do as well.
 It is tough to beat benchmark average returns.